 Not far from Yangshuo (on the other side of Guilin) can be found the the Dragon’s Backbone Rice Terraces (龙胜梯田, Longsheng Titian), an area where the occupants of several ethnic minority villages have carved the hillsides into spectacular centuries-old rice terraces.
-As with Yangshuo, I wouldn’t really recommend the area specifically as a hiking destination, but I can highly recommend it as a general travel destination and would suggest that the best thing to do while you’re there is go hiking!
+As with Yangshuo, I wouldn’t really recommend the area specifically as a hiking destination, but I can highly recommend it as a general travel destination – and the best thing to do while you’re there is go hiking!

 The Dragon’s Backbone rice terraces aren’t quite as dramatic as the famous Batad terraces in the Philippines, but they are very pretty indeed.
-Even if you don’t plan on hiking, just a short walk along the trails around the villages will bring you to various viewpoints from where you can see the stepped contours of the terraces undulating along the ridges and dropping down into the valleys below – indeed, looking somewhat like a dragon’s backbone (if you picture the serpentine Asian dragon rather than the Smaug-like European dragon, anyway)
+Even if you don’t plan on hiking, just a short walk along the trails around the villages will bring you to various viewpoints from where you can see the stepped contours of the terraces undulating along the ridges and dropping down into the valleys below – indeed, looking somewhat like a dragon’s backbone (if you picture the serpentine Chinese dragon rather than the Smaug-like European dragon, anyway)

 There are other hiking trails in the area which you could also explore, and I understand that there’s now also a cable car in Dazhai.
 Not sure how I feel about that really; on the one hand it makes access to Longsheng easier for those who aren’t fit to hike it, but on the other hand it’s an ugly scar on a beautiful landscape.
 I also wonder how much of the profit from the cable car finds its way to the locals – chances are, not a lot.
 When entering the Longsheng area, you must pass through a ticket office on the road and pay an entrance fee of 80 yuan (at time of writing in 2016), and the local villages – the villages that you have gone there to visit – apparently see little of this money, which instead goes into the pockets of Han Chinese agents and officials.
 A pretty stinking state of affairs if you ask me, and so it’s probably a nice idea to pay a local to guide you on your hike, or to accept the offer of an old lady to carry your bag from the bus stop to the village for a small fee (even though it’s only a short walk), and not to haggle too low a price for your accommodation (it was low season when I was there and I think I could have driven the price down much lower than I did).
 You will also be approached by Yao women with incredibly long hair (they never cut it)… they will unravel it from their headpieces and show it off to you, and then try to charge you money to photograph them.
 I’m normally quite irritable with this sort of thing, but in this case the villagers aren’t getting the full direct benefit they should be from the steep entrance fees being charged to the tourists coming to see their home, and so are driven to find other ways to profit from the large tourist industry that mainly exists in the area because of them.